 National Patent Offices

 There are over 200 independent patent offices worldwide.
-Many are under-funded and under-staffed and lack access to the latest technology.

 Patent prosecution can be a painfully slow process as a result.
 Delays eat into the usual 20-year patent lifespan (which starts on the filing date), depressing the return on the inventor's R&D investment and thus discouraging innovation that can boost the local economy.